Gracewanggg/Grace_BSE_Portfolio/index.md

 For my second milestone, I finished up the "guts" of my safe by doing all of the all of the wiring and coding for all of the components that I planned on using (servo, LCD display, fingerprint scanner, button, on-off switch, keypad).
 I wired them using jumper wires to a breadboard and the arduino.
 In Arduino IDE, I used a bunch of if statements and installed the libraries needed to use my componenets to create the locking code.
 I used the soldering iron to connect wires to create extensions and attach solid core wire so that I could insert it into the breadboard without individual wire strands breaking inside and messing things up.
 Some challenges that I faced were the button and on-off switch.
 At first,the button would give the wrong data and take a long amount of time to change its output after being pressed.
 To fix this, I removed the delay that I added after it and it was able to give correct data with minimum lag.
 For the on-off switch, I messed up the solder joints connecting the battery and the switch, preventing the rest of the circuit from recieving enough voltage.
 To fix this, I redid all of the solder joints, fixing the issue.
 To complete my final milestone, I need to package all of the components that I have wired up and coded into the box.

 # Schematics
-Keypad Wiring (credit: Adafruit Learning Center)
+Figure #5 - Keypad Wiring (credit: Adafruit Learning Center)

 ![Keypad Wiring Image](keypadWiring.png)

-Button Wiring (credit: The Chewett blog)
+Figure #6 - Button Wiring (credit: The Chewett blog)

 ![Button Wiring Image](buttonWiring.png)

-LCD Display Wiring (credit: Makerguides)
+Figure #7 - LCD Display Wiring (credit: Makerguides)

 ![LCD Display Wiring Image](lcdWiring.png)

-Servo Wiring (credit: Build Electronic Circuits)
+Figure #8 - Servo Wiring (credit: Build Electronic Circuits)

 ![Servo Wiring Image](servoWiring.png)